mhbashari/awesome-persian-nlp-ir/sections/tools.md

 - [Virastyar](http://www.virastyar.ir/development) - A collection of C# libraries for Persian text processing (Spell Checking, Purification, Punctuation Correction, Persian Character Standardization, Pinglish Conversion & ...)
 - [Parsivar](https://github.com/ICTRC/Parsivar) - A Language Processing Toolkit for Persian (Has Half-Space Normalizer and Pinglish Conversion)

+## Translator
+- [SPL](https://github.com/stanford-oval/SPL) - Semantic Parser Localizer toolkit can be used to translate text between any language pairs for which an NMT model exists.
+We currently support [Marian](https://github.com/marian-nmt/marian) models and Google Translate.
+In general, for translations to or from Persian, Google Translate has higher quality.

 ## Transliterator
 - [Perstem](https://github.com/jonsafari/perstem) - Perstem is a Persian (Farsi) stemmer, morphological analyzer, transliterator, and partial part-of-speech tagger.
 Inflexional morphemes are separated or removed from their stems.
 Perstem can also tokenize and transliterate between various character set encodings and romanizations.